SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Introduction

-To better validate the performance of the proposed SoloGAN model, we modify existing datasets to be more challenging, where the images contain complex backgrounds or the translation of these images requires shape changes.
+To better validate the performance of the proposed SoloGAN, we modify existing datasets to be more challenging, where the images contain complex backgrounds or the translation of these images requires shape changes.
 Furthermore, we propose an evaluation method to assess the performance of I2I translation models more comprehensively.
-Since the failure of I2I models should be taken into consideration, the Fr\'echet Inception Distance (FID) \cite{FID} and classification error are adopted.
-Qualitative and quantitative comparisons against variants of SoloGAN and counterparts demonstrate the effectiveness of each component of SoloGAN and the merits of the whole method.
-The main contributions of this work are summarized as follows: \begin{itemize} \item Different from existing multimodal image translation methods using multiple GANs, a single pair of generator and discriminator are adopted in the SoloGAN model efficiently. \item A projection model discriminator with an auxiliary classifier is proposed, which enables the SoloGAN model for effective multi-domain I2I translation. \item We provide more challenging datasets and propose an evaluation method for I2I translation.
-Qualitative and quantitative results demonstrate the efficiency and effectiveness of the SoloGAN model. \end{itemize}
+Since the failure of I2I translation models should be taken into consideration, the Fr\'echet inception distance (FID) \cite{FID} and translation success rate are adopted.
+Qualitative and quantitative comparisons against variants of SoloGAN and counterparts demonstrate the effectiveness of each component of SoloGAN and the merits of the entire method.
+The main contributions of this work are: \begin{itemize} \item Instead of using multiple GANs, the proposed SoloGAN adopts a single pair of generator and discriminator, where the content/style encoder and the generator are shared among multiple domains. \item To enhance the ability of generating diverse images of multiple target domains, the proposed SoloGAN adopts a tailored projection model discriminator with an auxiliary classifier. \item We demonstrate the effectiveness of our proposed SoloGAN over a range of datasets.
+Across all datasets, SoloGAN yields promising results in comparison with modern counterparts, especially on some challenging datasets.
+For instance, SoloGAN has achieved remarkable results on the ${cat} {dog}$ dataset which requires extreme shape variations, and the ${horse} {zebra}$ dataset which retains the complex background after translation. \end{itemize}

+The remainder of the paper is organized as follows.
+Section~\ref{related_work} summarizes the related work.
+The proposed SoloGAN is elaborated in Section~\ref{method}.
+In Section~\ref{experiments}, we conduct the benchmark experiments together with some ablation studies to comprehensively assess the performance of SoloGAN.
+Finally, we conclude with a brief summary of the proposed SoloGAN in Section~\ref{conclusion}.